MajorMiners/DM_Project_2016/ReadMe.md

 		Joy-

 Download Link for Data Directory:
-	@Isha Please provide a google drive link to download data folder.
+	Isha- Please provide a google drive link to download data folder.
-		*** We all will use a common data folder.
+		- We all will use a common data folder.
 		- In ur drive.
 		- Create a data folder.
 		- Give read write permission to we 4.